Oud Poelgeest

-Oud Poelgeest is castle in Oegstgeest, north of Leiden, that was the former home of the Dutch scientist Herman Boerhaave (1668–1738).
+Oud Poelgeest is a castle in Oegstgeest, north of Leiden, that was the former home of the Dutch scientist Herman Boerhaave (1668–1738).
 He was a Dutch humanist and physician of European fame.

 History

 The castle was built in 1668 on the foundations of an earlier construction, in the then popular Dutch Neoclassical style.
 It was probably built by the Haarlem architect Erasmus den Otter.
 The former castle, whose stone well from 1550 still exists in the woods, had been destroyed by the Spanish in 1574.

 Boerhaave bought the castle in 1724 and designed the garden for his large botanical collection that no longer fit in the Hortus Botanicus Leiden.
 This site was renowned during his lifetime and rivaled Hortus Cliffortianus, the garden of his friend and sponsor to Linnaeus.
 He traveled back and forth to his friend's garden and to the Leiden University by trekschuit.
 All who traveled back and forth between Rotterdam and Amsterdam would pass this castle and wonder at the many foreign plants and trees.
 A tulip tree in the park that was planted by Boerhaave himself lived until the 1990s.